jgillula/paperless-ngx-postprocessor/README.md

 ## Management

 In addition to being run as a post-consumption script, paperless-ngx-postprocessor has the ability to be run directly via a command line interface using the `paperlessngx_postprocessor.py` script.
+The primary use case is if you've changed some of your postprocessing rules and want to apply the new postprocessing rules to some of your documents without deleting them from Paperless-ngx and re-importing them.

 There are two ways to run `paperlessngx_postprocessor.py` as a management script: inside the docker container and outside.
 In both cases, you have to make sure that you've activated an appropriate Python virtual environment so that `paperlessngx_postprocessor.py` can find the Python modules it depends on to run.

 ### Running the management script inside the Paperless-ngx docker container